|

 ·

-The horse should lead at
+The horse should lead at the rate the

-handlers shoulder, on a loose lead.
+handler’s shoulder, on a loose lead.

 ·

-A natural obstacle made of
+A natural obstacle made of logs or

-logs or ground poles of different sizes, lengths and heights.
+ground poles of different sizes, lengths and heights.

 ·

-Example: Four logs, 30’
+Example: Four logs, 30’ apart that

-apart that rider crosses in succession.
+rider crosses in succession.

 ·

-Highest score goes to the
+Highest score goes to the rider that

 ·

-This can be done at a
+This can be done at a walk, trot or

 score.